What is the Best Risk/Reward Ratio in Forex?

 • Risk is the total amount that could potentially be lost from a trade.

-• The risk to reward ratio is the relationship between these two numbers.
+• The risk-to-reward ratio is the relationship between these two numbers.

 Ultimately, your ideal risk-to-reward ratio gives you the best chance of reaching your trading and investment objectives.
-It depends on how much money you have, your expected return and your acceptable loss.
-Remember, good risk management relies on positive expectation risk to reward ratios!
+It depends on how much money you have, your expected return, and your acceptable loss.
+Remember, good risk management relies on positive expectation risk-to-reward ratios!

 How is the Risk to Reward Ratio Calculated?

-To calculate the risk to reward ratio, you’ll first have to derive each of them separately.
+To calculate the risk-to-reward ratio, you’ll first have to derive each of them separately.
 As a general rule of thumb, it is wise to first address your assumed risk before turning to your prospective reward.
-This is done by subtracting your market entry from your stop-loss order.
-When you’re done with risk, then calculate the reward by subtracting the take profit order from market entry.

-The formula goes like this:
+The formula for the risk/reward ratio goes like this:

 risk reward ratio formula, forex

 It’s important to remember that the risk-reward ratio is dynamic and changes with each trade setup.
 However, in broad terms, if the risk-to-reward ratio is more than 1, the potential risk is bigger than the potential reward.
-Conversely, if the ratio is less than 1, the potential profit is bigger than the potential loss.
-Take a look at the example below to see the different risk-reward ratios on a Forex chart.

 risk reward ratio forex